cmaykr/CAB302-Project/README.md

-# CAB302 Project: Home inventory management
+# CAB302 Project: Simple Stock

-## The home inventory management system will allow users to:
+## The Simple Stock will allow users to:
 - Create an account and login
 - Keep track of items in their possession including their value and description
 - Categorise items